33 of the Best Side Jobs for Nurses to Earn Extra Income

 Instacart is a grocery delivery service where you would pick up groceries from local stores and deliver them to customers in your area.
 It’s becoming increasingly popular as people want the convenience of having their groceries delivered right to their doorsteps.

 Here at Vital Dollar, we’re big fans of investing.
-Of course, we believe everyone should be investing for the future, but there are different ways to invest.
+Of course, we believe everyone should invest for the future, but there are different ways to invest.
 If you’re interested in actively investing in stocks, exchange-traded funds (ETFs), and cryptocurrency, Public.com and Webull are excellent platforms.
 Both offer commission-free trades of stocks and funds with no minimums and support for fractional shares.

 Public.com offers fractional shares so anyone can start investing.
 You'll love the social aspect that makes it possible to connect with other investors.
 Get a free stock slice worth up to $300 when you open an account through our link.